CamelotLabs/vaults-list/README.md

 **7. Provide the following optional links for each of your strategies.**

+Follow the composition approach as demonstrated in each protocol file for adding strategies.

+Each strategy is composed via `createStrategy`.
+The first argument should be an object containing `strategy`, `symbol`, `address` & `poolAddress`.
+The second argument should be an object containing OPTIONAL override properties for the given strategy- `imageOverride`, `urlOverride`, `abiOverride`.

+Use override values if the default computed values for `image`, `url` or `abi` will be incorrect.
+These values can be computed differently based on the protocol, for example, Gamma uses `symbol` inside the vault URL vs DefiEdge that only uses the `address`.

+The `strategy` should directly map to a strategy key under `strategyTemplates`, which contains all the strategy specific information.

+`baseStrategy` contains the information that should be common across all strategies.

+For every pair involving ETH or a stable coin, the `symbol` should always start with the other token. `GRAIL-ETH` or `GRAIL-USDC`

+Ultimately, each strategy will contain:
 - symbol (string): strategy symbol
 - strategy (string): strategy short name
 - fullname (string): strategy full name